The University of Turku celebrates its centenary in 2020. Our motto – From a free people to free science – refers to our University’s unique history.

 Today, the University of Turku is a multidisciplinary and international community of over 20,000 students and 3,300 researchers, teachers, and experts.
 In Turku, the operations are centralised on the University Hill and the surrounding campus.
-In addition, the University has campuses in Rauma, Pori and Namibia.
+In addition, the University has campuses in Rauma and Pori.

 Events during the centenary year

-The centenary celebration kicks off on the eve of the Anniversary Celebration on Thursday, 27 February 2020 when the University organises a large outdoor event for the public.
+The centenary celebration kicks off on the eve of the Anniversary Celebration on Thursday, 27 February 2020 when the University organises a large outdoor event for the public, the UTU100 Carnival.
 The Anniversary Celebration is held on 28 February 2020.

 The Ceremonial Conferment of Doctoral Degrees is held on 28–29 May 2020.
 The previous ceremonial conferment was held in 2017.